-The purpose of staying certified contributes to professional development by requiring certificants to stay current in their field and enhance their knowledge and skills through participating in continuing education.
-The AMCA and subject matter experts stay abreast of current events affecting the allied healthcare professionals so therefore they review continuing education credits based on current events, industry mandates and relevance to the field.
+Staying certified contributes to professional development by ensuring certificants stay current in thee field and enhance their knowledge and skills through participating in continuing education.
+Practitioners attempt to stay abreast of current information and events affecting the profession and allied healthcare industry.
+Continuing education credits must be based on current events, industry mandates and relevance to to the allied healthcare field.

-The two year period contributes to professional development because it:
+The two-year time period contributes to professional development because it: